ruggeri/tech-notes/randos/automotive/engines/04a-inline-four.md

   V4s.
 Triumph builds triples.
 - Fours generally are built when you want at least 100HP.
 Otherwise, you can more easily achieve it with a twin.
+  - An I4 with cylinders the same size as a twin will have similar torque curve (per cylinder).
+But an I4 with same total displacement as twin will rev higher, make more HP, but have worse low-end torque.
 - To get this, presumably you're normally relying on the high revving of the engine to achieve greater HP.
 Thus, you'll tune it to produce peak torque high up in the rev range.